 Stepping closer to her and taking a deep breath, the salty breeze of the ocean drowned his soul in a narcoleptic melody.
-His heart however didn't have a moment's rest from the clamour of its rhythm: "I am going to be strong, you're going to remember something."
+His heart however didn't have a moment's rest from the clamour of its rhythm: "I am going to remain silent like you were, as you are going to remember something for me."

 He held back the torrent of emotions that weighed him down—he said with a solemn mind: "You told me you'd help me when it was time."
 He stood slightly bent, knowing any more pressure would make him collapse.
 Amir's eyes made no attempt to move at all, and though he started speaking again, he said: "my crime is having been in denial in the court of Love."

 She noticed his troubled look, as though something horrible had struck him to the ground.
 She looked at him carefully now, and said with a calm voice that cut him to his core: "it's retribution."
-She kept looking at him blankly, though a smile started cutting through her iron clad demeanour: "Ça va être vite fait".
-Her orders echo'd like a dark heavy liquid at the edge of an abyss.
+She kept gazing obliviously at him, though a smile started cutting through her iron clad demeanour: Ça va être vite fait... it echo'd like a dark heavy liquid at the edge of an abyss.

-Not entirely certain where she heard those words, her curiosity pleaded her to have a look.
+Not entirely certain of having heard herself utter those words in some distant place, her curiosity pleaded her to have a look.
 "Pass it here"—she said hesitantly while looking at his fingertips as they held the letter by its bend.
 She decided to lean forward, grabbing it while his gaze slowly wandered to the floor, and at that moment opened it—reading it to herself.